BanNektarios/Private-School/README.md

 #   To run this app correctly, follow these steps:

-i) go to ./lib/DB.js and initDB.js and change the credencials to match your dld ii) make sure to have your local MySQL server running. iii) 'npm run buildDB' <-- this creates the schema, the tables, and populates the tables -->
+i) go to ./lib/DB.js and initDB.js and change the credencials to match your dld<br>
+ii) make sure to have your local MySQL server running. iii) 'npm run buildDB' <-- this creates the schema, the tables, and populates the tables -->
 iv) 'npm start' <-- this runs the app -->